MicrosoftDocs/azure-devops-docs/docs/report/analytics/enable-analytics-velocity.md

 # [Previous navigation](#tab/previous-nav)

-0. Connect to the web portal for your team project and choose **Dashboards**.
+0. Connect to the web portal for your project and choose **Dashboards**.

 	![Open Dashboards](../dashboards/_img/dashboards-go-to.png)